 WHY IT’S A TOP PICK: Power, durability, and ease-of-use combine to make this smaller unit just as impressive as the large microwaves we’ve seen.

-This Toshiba model may be small, but we were very impressed how little it sacrifices for its size.
+This Toshiba model may be small, but we were very impressed by how little it sacrifices for its size.
 All the features that make larger microwaves useful can be found here as well.
 There’s a rotating turntable, 10 different power levels to choose from (although keep in mind that with an 1100 watt microwave, you may want to choose a higher power level than you are used to), and defrost options.
-The menu buttons include nine different options for specific foods like popcorn, frozen vegetables, pizza, dinner plates and so on – more than we expected from a small microwave.
+The menu buttons include nine different options or pre-programmed settings for specific foods like popcorn, frozen vegetables, pizza, dinner plates, and so on – more than we expected from a small microwave.
 Plus, from a purely aesthetic perspective, the stainless steel finish looks great and can match any kitchen: If you want the best compact microwave stainless steel can provide, here’s the model for you!

 #2 Pick Farberware FMO07ABTBKA